Walter Whitford: Family

 He married Anne, fourth daughter of Sir John Carmichael of that ilk, and niece of the regent Morton.
 By her he had five sons, John, Adam, David, Walter, and James.
 He also had two daughters, Rachel and Christian.
 Rachel was married to James Johnstone, laird of Corehead, and Christian to William Bennett of Bains; Rachel is credited with the discovery of the Moffat Well, which led to Moffat developing into a modest spa town.
 James received a commission as ensign in the Earl of Chesterfield's regiment of foot on 13 June 1667.
 In 1660 Whitford's widow petitioned for a yearly allowance out of the rents of the bishopric of Brechin in consideration of the sufferings of her family in the royal cause.

-His eldest son, John Whitford (died 1667), divine, was presented in 1641, at the instance of Laud, to the rectory of Ashton in Northamptonshire, and instituted on 17 May.
-In 1645 he was ejected, and took refuge with his father.
+His eldest son, John Whitford (died 1667), divine, was presented, at the instance of Laud, to the rectory of Ashton in Northamptonshire, and instituted in 1640.
+He was ejected in 1645, and took refuge with his father.
 He was reinstated at the Restoration, and on 5 July 1661 received a grant of £100 in compensation for the loss of his books and other property.
 He died at Ashton on 9 October 1667.
 He married Judith (died 5 March 1707), daughter of John Marriott of Ashton.

-The third son, Adam Whitford (1624–1647), soldier, born in 1624, was a king's scholar at Westminster school, and in 1641 was elected to Christ Church, Oxford, whence he matriculated on 10 December, graduating B. A. on 4 December 1646.
+The third son, Adam Whitford (1624–1647), soldier, born in 1624, was a king's scholar at Westminster School, and in 1641 was elected to Christ Church, Oxford, whence he matriculated on 10 December, graduating B.A. on 4 December 1646.
 Like his brother David, he enrolled himself in the royal garrison at Oxford, and was killed in the siege.
 He was buried in the south transept of Christ Church Cathedral on 10 February 1647.